Find tools, information, and other resources to help you get the most out of your benefits.

 What is a coverage determination?

-A coverage determination is a decision made by our plan (not the pharmacy) about your prescription drug benefits, including:
+A coverage determination is a decision made by Perennial Advantage (not the pharmacy) about your prescription drug benefits, including:

 - Whether a drug is covered